python/cpython/Doc/c-api/type.rst

 .. c:function:: void* PyType_GetSlot(PyTypeObject *type, int slot)

-   Return the function pointer stored int the given slot.
+   Return the function pointer stored in the given slot.
 If the result is *NULL*, this indicates that either the slot is *NULL*, or that the function was called with invalid parameters.
    Callers will typically cast the result pointer into the appropriate